 - Civic Administration Building, Ground Floor, 101 Esk Street, Invercargill

 - Invercargill City Public Library, Dee Street, Invercargill

 The Decisions are set out on the same basis on which the hearings were arranged, meaning that each separate Hearing Report has a corresponding Decision Report.
 Decisions on the Variations are merged into the relevant decisions.

-The Proposed District Plan and Planning Maps as Amended by Decision (October 2016) is also available for viewing here.
+The Proposed District Plan and Planning Maps as Amended by Decision (October 2016) are also available for viewing here.

 As in every other district in New Zealand, Invercargill has a District Plan.
 This Plan is prepared under the Resource Management Act 1991 to manage land use, subdivision and development within the District.
 It identifies where activities can take place, what land can be developed and what natural and cultural features should be protected.
 It is a Council document that not only helps Council fulfil its legal obligations and ultimately aims to promote the sustainable use of the District’s resources, but it can also be used to implement the community’s vision for the City into the future.